jhevtech/jhevtech/README.md

  <b>Hi, I’m Jhevaughn👋<b>

-- I’m interested in software development (backend).👀
+- I’m interested in software development (backend & mobile-flutter).👀
 - Currently a sophomore in college, Studying Computer Engineering
 - How to reach me: www.linkedin.com/in/jhevaughn-panton